fenok/react-router-typesafe-routes/README.md

 import { z } from "zod";

 const ROUTE = route(":id", {
     // You should only describe a string, number, boolean, or date.
+It can be optional ('undefined').
     // Otherwise, the value is stringified and parsed by JSON.
     params: { id: zod(z.string().uuid()) },
 });